 Skip to Content

-Radical shifts are happening in the global music industry and is designed to meet this challenge.
-Taught by award-winning musicians, technicians and industry experts, this degree is ideal for those who wish to study popular music based genres, digital based music technologies and music industry practice.
+Radical shifts are happening in the global music industry, and the Bachelor of Commercial Music is designed to meet this challenge.
+Taught by award-winning musicians, technicians and industry experts, this degree is ideal if you want to study popular music-based genres, digital-based music technologies, and music industry practice.

 In the Bachelor of Commercial Music, you will: